elasticpath/react-pwa-reference-storefront/src/components/src/B2bAddAssociatesMenu/README.md

 - When an administrator selects **Download Associate Template**, the component downloads a spreadsheet with the required layout for the associate information.
 The spreadsheet is downloaded to the location specified by the administrator.
 - When an administrator selects **Upload List**, the component uploads the selected spreadsheet and creates the associates in the account.

+Use this component with the Buyer Admin view.

 #### Usage

 ```js